taboola/react-mint/README.md

 **tailHeight** : int (default: 6)

-The height of the tooltip's tail in pixels
+The height of the tooltip's tail in pixels.
+A tail height of 0 will hide the tail

 **offset** : int (default : 6)